cameronneylon/barcelona-declaration-website/content/conference_2025_bologna.md

 Registration for attending the meeting in person is closed, with a maximum of 100 participants on location.

-For participants representing Barcelona Declaration signatory and supporting organizations, registration fees for in person attendance was made available from the Barcelona Declaration for a maximum of 2 participants per organization.
+For participants representing Barcelona Declaration signatory and supporting organizations, coverage of the registration fee for in person attendance was made available from the Barcelona Declaration for a maximum of 2 participants per organization.

 {{< rawhtml >}}